plhsystems/stargate-mainboard-esp32/firmware/doc/wizard-page.md

 The system will also attempts to do an homing sequence.
 It will detect how many steps are required to do a complete rotation.
 It will also ensure the speed is correct and the homing system works.

-## Glyphs alignment (mandatory)
+## Symbols alignment (mandatory)

 | Name | Value |
 |---|---|
 | Correction offset | Correction relative to the home position |

-It will ensure the glyph are aligned correctly.
+It will ensure the symbol are aligned correctly.
 Each gate could be slightly mechanically different, so some manual adjustments can be required.

-The ring will spin until a designed glyphs is aligned with the master chevron, then the user will have a slider to apply a correction.
+The ring will spin until a designed symbols is aligned with the master chevron, then the user will have a slider to apply a correction.

 ## Chevron locking (mandatory)

 Every chevron will be tested one by one to ensure it move properly.
 If it moves the wrong way it will ask the user to revert motor polarity.
 It will also test the chevrons lights in this step.

 ## Audio test (optional)

 Will play a test sound to ensure the speakers are properly connected.
 It will be a test sound integrated within the firmware.
 It will also provide a volume adjustment slider on the page.